Fuyukai/Tinlok/docs/modules/core/networking/network-enums.rst

 Networking - Enums
 ==================

-.. versionchanged:: 1.3.0

-    An interface was extracted from each enumeration, making these more forwards-compatible.

-Copperchain provides several interfaces defining the socket creation constant, and enumerations containing a set of possible values that are known to be supported by all platforms.
+Tinlok provides several interfaces defining the socket creation constant, and enumerations containing a set of possible values that are known to be supported by all platforms.

 AddressFamily
 -----------------

-The ``AddressFamily`` interface corresponds to ``AF_`` constants on the BSD socket API.
-The ``StandardAddressFamilies`` enumeration has the following members:
+The ``AddressFamily`` enumeration corresponds to ``AF_`` constants on the BSD socket API, with the specified members:

 +---------------+-----------------------------------------------------------------------+
 | Name          | Description                                                           |